MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/project-contracts-templates.md

 ---

-# Synchronize project contracts from Project Service Automation directly to project contracts Finance and Operations
+# Synchronize project contracts and projects from Project Service Automation directly to project contracts and projects in Finance and Operations

 This topic describes the templates and underlying tasks that are used to synchronize project contracts directly from Microsoft Dynamics 365 for Project Service Automation to Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.